Proser-V/holbertonschool-hbnb/part1/README.md

 - HBnB_High-level package diagram doc.pdf : The technical documentation for the package diagram.
 - HBnB_Class diagram doc.pdf : The technical documentation for the package diagram.
 - HBnB_Sequence diagram doc.pdf : The technical documentation for the sequence diagram.
-- HBnB complete doc.pdf : The technical documentation for the application.
+- HBnB_Complete documentation.pdf : The technical documentation for the application.
 - HBnB_High-level package.pdf : The high level package in full format.
 - HBnB_Classes diagram.pdf : The class diaram in full format.
 - HBnB_Sequence diagram_Add_place.pdf : The sequence diagram to add places.